azavea/onramp/deployment/README.md

 # Deployment

-This document walks through instantiating an EC2 instance that will contain a copy of this repository, as well as a background daemon will update the OSMX database using the minutely diffs of `planet.osm` [provided by OpenStreetMap](https://planet.openstreetmap.org/replication/minute/).
+This document walks through instantiating an EC2 instance that will contain a copy of this repository, as well as a background daemon that will update the OSMX database using the minutely diffs of `planet.osm` [provided by OpenStreetMap](https://planet.openstreetmap.org/replication/minute/).

 An AWS account with an existing EBS snapshot containing a `planet.osmx` database